kmlawson/china-revolutions-mo3337/09seminars.md

 ### Preparation

-- If you wish to submit a [Draft Prospectus](#formative), please share this on Teams by the night before class.
-We will make time for discussion around this in class.
 - Please continue your research for your essay
 - Don't forget your daily Mao reading, "Study well, to become better every day!" (好好学习天天向上!)
 - consider coming to talk to me about your essay ideas in office hours.